vasanthk/browser-rendering-optimization/README.md

 4. Laying out elements on the page
 5. Painting the actual pixels of elements

+Sometimes you may hear the term "rasterize" used in conjunction with paint.
+This is because painting is actually two tasks: 1) creating a list of draw calls, and 2) filling in the pixels.
+The latter is called "rasterization" and so whenever you see paint records in DevTools, you should think of it as including rasterization.

 ## Putting the user in the center of performance
 * 100 milliseconds
   * Respond to a user action within this time window and they will feel like the result is immediate.
 Any longer and that connection between action and reaction breaks.